 There are aromatic hints that your cannabis has passed its shelf life, too.

-Terpenes are responsible for marijuana’s fragrance, and they generally don’t like to stick around too long if the home isn’t up to standard.
-The wonderful floral aroma of marijuana disappears on moldy weed, and can be replaced by a moist, mildew kind of smell.
+Terpenes are responsible for cannabis’s fragrance, and they generally don’t like to stick around too long if the home isn’t up to standard.
+The wonderful floral aroma of cannabis disappears on moldy weed, and can be replaced by a moist, mildew kind of smell.
 Other unusual smells can also be signs that it’s time to get rid of your weed.
 For example, sometimes buds can take on the fragrance of their containers.
 Any of these circumstances could be red flags to tell you that your weed has gone off.

 A good nasal test is to look out for that wonderful aroma you know weed has when it is well looked after and ready to smoke!